-The labels affixed to the computer provide information you may need when you troubleshoot system problems or travel internationally with the computer.
-Labels may be in paper form or imprinted on the product.
+The labels affixed to the computer provide information that you might need when you troubleshoot system problems or travel internationally with the computer.
+Labels can be in paper form or imprinted on the product.

-IMPORTANT: Check the following locations for the labels described in this section: the bottom of the computer, inside the battery bay, under the service door, on the back of the display, or on the bottom of a tablet kickstand.

-Service label-Provides important information to identify your computer.
-When contacting support, you may be asked for the serial number, the product number, or the model number.
+- IMPORTANT: Check the following locations for the labels described in this section: the bottom of the computer, inside the battery bay, under the service door, on the back of the display, or on the bottom of a tablet kickstand. - Service label-Provides important information to identify your computer.
+When contacting support, you might be asked for the serial number, the product number, or the model number.
 Locate this information before you contact support.

-Your service label will resemble one of the examples shown below.
+Your service label will resemble one of the following examples.
 Refer to the illustration that most closely matches the service label on your computer.